 This sterile ointment is usually applied as a thin film to the inside of the lower eyelid 3 to 4 times daily.
 If applying another medication to the same eye, wait 10 minutes before the next application.

-Storage: Store at room temperature, away from moisture and heat.
+Storage: Store at at 59° - 77 °F., away from moisture and heat, away from moisture and heat.
 Keep the tube properly capped.

 B.N.P. with Hydrocortisone Triple Antibiotic Ophthalmic Ointment:

 400 bacitracin units

 5 mg (equiv. to 3.5 mg Neomycin base)

 10 mg per gram